Skip to content

 Comment

-The exercise is repeated on the opposite side and concludes ankle mobilization.
+The exercise is repeated on the opposite side and concludes the ankle mobilization.